oleksandrsirenko/cloud-native-foundations/README.md

 ## :dart: Objective

-The main goal of this project is to build a knowledge base and help you solve technical issues outside the scope of the Cloud Native Foundation Course.
+The main goal of this project is to build a knowledge base and help students solve technical issues outside the scope of the Cloud Native Foundation Course.

 ## :card_file_box: Content